Qazzquimby/Lindholm/README.md

 If you find Lindholm has added too many bots (a result of failing to remove bots), you may choose not to intervene.
 This problem is usually fixed at the beginning of a new match, or when more players join.

+## FAQ

+- #### Overwatch looks grey?
+Lindholm requires Overwatch's contrast to be set to minimum to see properly, and automatically sets the contrast when it launches Overwatch.
+You can set the contrast back to normal in Overwatch's settings.

 ## Built With

 * [Overwatch-Custom-Game-Automation](https://github.com/ItsDeltin/Overwatch-Custom-Game-Automation) - Makes interfacing with Overwatch custom games possible.